PamCatten/hot-stuff/TERMS.md

-# HOT STUFF TERMS OF USE
+# Hot Stuff Terms of Use
 #### Last Modified: January 30, 2024

 Welcome to Hot Stuff!
 These terms of use (these “Terms”) are entered into by and between you and the developers of Hot Stuff ("Developers", “we,”